channeldorg/channeldorg.github.io/client-interest.md

 In different game genres, game modes, or play mode, the client's interest may vary greatly, for example:
 - In the top-down view, you can see a large area of the city or battlefield, and you can also zoom in the camera to see the details on the ground
-- In the third-person camera, you can see things in front of the player character, and you can also rotate the camera to see the information behind the player character
+- In the third-person camera, you can see things in front of the player character, and you can also rotate the camera to observe the things behind the player character
-- In a shooting game, when you open the aiming mirror of the gun, you can see the details far away, but at this time you cannot see anything behind you
+- In a shooting game, when you open the telescope sight of the gun, you can see the details far away, but at this time you cannot see anything outside the telescope sight

 While there are many ways to implement interest management in Unreal Engine, ChanneldUE implements a new framework to support the large open world multi-server architecture.